This blog post is all about my review of Mingle Hostel in Kuala Lumpur, the best Kuala Lumpur hostel.

 - Heli Lounge Bar Kuala Lumpur Review: Best Rooftop Bar in KL

-If you’re planning a trip to Kuala Lumpur and want to know more about the best Kuala Lumpur hostel, make sure to check out my 49 page travel guide eBook which you can download here to help you plan!
+If you’re planning a trip to Kuala Lumpur and want to know more about the best Kuala Lumpur hostels, make sure to check out my 49 page Kuala Lumpur travel guide eBook which you can download here to help you plan!

 By Orlagh Shanks